 You click on the “+” to reveal the current list of Categories in that Department.
 Here, all documents are listed, regardless of department or category.

 Click on the Category name to see the list of documents for that Department and Category (figure 3).

-View or Edit Departments and Categories
+View Departments and Categories

 Your OnPolicy Administrator and Editors have access to the Department and Category lists.
 From your Editor Home screen, click on the “Admin” tab (figure 4).